Yellowflash-070/Chess-Clock/README.md

 <br>

-**NOTE: All coding and simulations are performed under Vivado Design suite 2020.2 edition.**
+**NOTE: All coding and simulations are performed in Vivado Design suite 2020.2 edition.**